-Workforce Development Initiatives Will Redefine Manufacturing Jobs
+Workforce Initiatives Redefine Manufacturing Jobs

 - Defining new careers for automation, robotics, AI and data analytics